IdaniaS/School_District_Analysis/README.md

 ![Note13](https://user-images.githubusercontent.com/86635590/127786557-528e92a9-8004-459d-a0a3-2e03c54a94a7.JPG)

 #### How does replacing the ninth-grade scores affect the following:
-##### Math and Reading scores by grade
+##### Reading and Math scores by grade
-- - The calculations for passing rates with the "clean_student_data" produced a passing math percentage of 74.76% while the percentage passing for reading was about 85.66%.
+- The calculations for passing rates with the "clean_student_data" produced a passing math percentage of 74.76% while the percentage passing for reading was about 85.66%.
 - Listed nan for Thomas High School under the ninth-grade scores.

+- Reading:
 ![Note19](https://user-images.githubusercontent.com/86635590/127786650-19234e5c-eb3d-406b-b034-8e1c50e7cde6.JPG)
+- Math:
 ![Note18](https://user-images.githubusercontent.com/86635590/127786629-28635bba-7201-4372-befb-4ef4dd51f2f2.JPG)

 ##### Scores by school spending